awsdocs/amazon-cloudwatch-events-user-guide/doc_source/permissions-reference-cwe.md

 "Action": "events:*"
 ```

-The actions you can specify in an IAM policy for use with CloudWatch Events are listed below\.
+The following table lists the actions that you can specify in an IAM policy for use with CloudWatch Events\.

 **CloudWatch Events API Operations and Required Permissions for Actions**